albertvucinovic/chat.sh/README.md

 ## Contributing

 Feel free to submit issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## Acknowledgments

-- OpenAI for the tool-calling protocol inspiration
-- All model developers whose work is referenced in the configuration

-Happy chatting!